 Click for Review Summary

-Of course, we were not expecting too much when purchasing this budget headset. but it was indeed a very pleasant surprise.
-It goes without saying that it does not have the exact same sound quality as some of the other headsets on this list, but at 1/3 the price, how could it?
+Of course, we were not expecting too much when purchasing this budget headset but it was indeed a delightful surprise.
+It goes without saying that it does not have the same sound quality as some of the other headsets on this list, but at 1/3 the price, how could it?

-What really surprised us is that the sound system is actually very good, even better than A LOT of much more expensive gaming headsets.
+What surprised us the most is that the sound system is very good, even better than A LOT of much more expensive gaming headsets.

 Furthermore, this headset is also quite comfortable.
 This is mostly due to its lightweight design, that does make it a treat to wear.
 But also makes it feel a bit cheaper than its big brother when holding it in your hand.

 The microphone is nothing spectacular, which is to be expected, but it still tries to reduce background noise, which it does alright.